What a Big Beak You Have!

 What does the Black-Necked Stork look like?

 Adults have a bluey-black head and neck.
 The top of the head is a coppery-purple.
 The beak is black.
 The midsection is white and so are the wings which have a black stripe down the middle.
-Their legs start out black and become pink at the knees.
+Their long legs are colored red or pink.

 To differentiate between the sexes you can look at the eyes.
-The females are yellow while the males are brown.
+The females are yellow while those of the male are brown.

 Juvenile black necked storks look like their parents.
 The main difference is that they have brown where the adults have black.

 The black necked stork is a tall bird measuring up to 135cm (53in).
 When fully outstretched their wings measure 230cm (90.5in) from tip to tip.
 The average black necked stork weighs 4.1kg (9lbs).

 How does the Black-Necked Stork survive in its habitat?

 The long legs and neck of the black-necked stork are adaptations which allow them to wade through the water without getting the majority of their body wet.
 They will use this adaptation to easily enter the water and hunt for a range of prey species.